 A chord inversion is when you have a chord that uses a bass note that is different from the root note.
 The two inversions used for triads chords are the 1st inversion, meaning the 3rd of the chord is in the bass (lowest note of the chord).
 2nd inversion means that the 5th of the chord is the bass note.

-For example, in the key of C we have:
+For example, for a C Major chord, we have:

 - C Major chord (root position): C, E, G